Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Scanning_Z_Probe.md

 ## CAN

-Connect the 4-pin CAN and power connector to a source of 5V (e.g. an IO port on the Duet 3 mainboard), connect the CAN to the CAN-FD bus.
+Connect CAN-FD wires to CAN_H and CAN_L pins of the 4-pin CAN and power connector.
+Connect the CAN_H and CAN_L pins to the CAN-FD bus.

 If just using an SZP and a mainboard with no tool boards or other Duet 3 expansion boards, CAN can be connected directly to:
 * the two-pin KK CAN connector on the Duet 3 Mini 5+
 * the RJ11 CAN1 port (not CAN0) on Duet 3 Mainboard 6HC and 6XD